tesseract-ocr/tesseract/README.md

 This package contains an OCR engine - `libtesseract` and a command line program - `tesseract`.

 The lead developer is Ray Smith.
 The maintainer is Zdenko Podobny.
-For a list of contributors see [AUTHORS](https://github.com/tesseract-ocr/tesseract/blob/master/AUTHORS) and github's log of [contributors](https://github.com/tesseract-ocr/tesseract/graphs/contributors).
+For a list of contributors see [AUTHORS](https://github.com/tesseract-ocr/tesseract/blob/master/AUTHORS) and GitHub's log of [contributors](https://github.com/tesseract-ocr/tesseract/graphs/contributors).

 Tesseract has unicode (UTF-8) support, and can recognize more than 100 languages "out of the box".
 It can be trained to recognize other languages.
 See [Tesseract Training](https://github.com/tesseract-ocr/tesseract/wiki/TrainingTesseract) for more information.